ShackWoods/Worst_web_project/review_157_.md

 ### Interest of Content
-Each page features different information about the stated topic 'WFC.html' contains history, 'onlinebanking.html' only refers to impacts, for example

 ### Consistency and Quality of Visual Presentation
 Most of the files have a consistent and high quality visual presentation.